 - Non-resident workers (H1B, H2B visa) — You can only do the job specified in your visa

 Can you drive for Uber with an international driver license?

-No. You must have a US driver license for at least one year.
+No. You must have a US driver’s license for at least one year.
 Uber does not consider international driving experience.

 California: Can you drive for Uber with an AB-60 license?

 I asked Uber if drivers with an AB-60 are qualified to drive, but they never gave me a direct answer.
-But from my research, I’ve found that the AB-60 won’t work for Uber.
+From my research, I’ve found that the AB-60 license won’t qualify you for Uber.

-The big problem: Uber might hire you even if it violates your visa!
+The problem: Uber might hire you even if it violates your visa!

 Don’t depend on Uber to figure out your unique immigration status and protect you from immigration problems.
 In the end, it’s your responsibility to figure out whether or not you can drive for Uber.